18F/handbook/pages/general-information-and-resources/employee-resources-policies/supporting-deaf-hoh-colleagues.md

 ---
-title: Working with Deaf and Hard of Hearing colleagues
+title: Working effectively with your Deaf and Hard of Hearing colleagues
 questions:
   - g-accessibility
   - g-diversity